User rights

 Recording network traces with tcpdump

-Starting the gdbserver with root rights (see here how to do that)
+Starting the gdbserver with root rights (see C++ remote debugging )

 Root rights